-Hawaiian Chicken With Coconut Rice.
-A tropical-inspired meal that is simple, delicious, and makes me feel like I’m on vacation!
+This Hawaiian Chicken recipe is a tropical-inspired meal that is simple, delicious, and makes me feel like I’m on a tropical vacation!
 The chicken is marinated in a flavorful soy and pineapple juice sauce, and can be grilled or pan-fried.

 TOO DREAMY FOR WORDS.